Schedule

 4:30 – 6:00 PM Keynote Speaker: Susan Landry

-Advancing Quality School Readiness Programs using a Comprehensive Integrated Model
+Advancing Quality School Readiness Programs Using a Comprehensive Integrated Model

-Grand Ballroom
+Grand Ballroom C

-6:00 – 7:30 PM Reception Exhibit Hall and Foyer
+6:00 – 7:30 PM Exhibit Hall Welcome Reception Ballroom B

 Thursday, March 15th